 Diocesan directives call for Lenten devotions at least twice a week on days other than Sunday.
 The celebration of additional Masses during the week would fulfill these directives, as would the celebration of Liturgy of the Hours and the additional practices of Stations of the Cross and Friday evening devotions.

 ALMSGIVING Is the foundational call of Christians to charity is a frequent theme of the Gospels.
 During Lent, we are asked to focus more intently on "almsgiving," which means donating money or goods to the poor and performing other acts of charity.
 As one of the three pillars of Lenten practice, almsgiving is "a witness to fraternal charity" and "a work of justice pleasing to God."

 The Sacrament of Reconciliation is an obligation for all those who are conscious of grave sin.
-A frequent celebration of Reconciliation is encouraged for all, especially during the Lenten Season.
-A Lenten Penance Service with opportunity for individual confession and absolution will be held on Sunday, March 11 at 1:30 PM at Sacred Heart Church in Laconia.
+The time for fulfilling the precept of A frequent celebration of Reconciliation is encouraged for all, especially during the Lenten Season.
+A Lenten Penance Service with opportunity for individual confession and absolution will be held on Sunday, March 7 at 1:30 PM at Sacred Heart Church in Laconia.

 Beginning on Ash Wednesday and continuing through all forty days of Lent, you will receive a daily email with a short video to help you reconnect with yourself and your God.